awsdocs/amazon-fsx-lustre-user-guide/doc_source/lustre-quotas.md

 ## Quota enforcement<a name="quotas-enforcement"></a>

-User and group quota enforcement is automatically enabled on all Amazon FSx for Lustre file systems\.
+User and group quota enforcement is automatically enabled on all FSx for Lustre file systems\.
 You cannot disable quota enforcement\.

 ## Types of quotas<a name="quota-types"></a>